milksuppressant/Super-Sora/README.md

 <img width="1889" height="819" alt="load" src="https://github.com/user-attachments/assets/aa275e9d-160b-4b04-b96f-514302b2783c" />

 # !!!DO NOT TOUCH THE DEBUG POPUP IF IT APPEARS.
-RELOAD THE PAGE TWICE WHILE LOGGED IN AND IT WILL DISSAPEAR!!!
+RELOAD THE PAGE TWICE WHILE LOGGED IN AND IT WILL DISAPPEAR!!!
  login to sora or reload the site twice to store your access token and enjoy
 <img width="1895" height="987" alt="ENJOY" src="https://github.com/user-attachments/assets/2b4d2ea2-2c66-4695-9355-8316e11310f0" />